DataLab-Platform/DataLab/doc/roadmap.rst

      which includes an extension of `ImageProcessor`, `ActionHandler` and new file format support
-   - Objective #2: plugins must be simply stored in a folder wich defaults to the user directory (same folder as ".CobraDataLab.ini" configuration file)
+   - Objective #2: plugins must be simply stored in a folder wich defaults to the user directory (same folder as ".DataLab.ini" configuration file)

 * Add a macro-command system: